Sign in

 Ask Fintool Equity Research AI

-Ignacio Ulargui's questions to Banco Santander SA (SAN) leadership
+Ignacio Ulargui's questions to Banco Santander (SAN) leadership

-Ignacio Ulargui's questions to Banco Santander SA (SAN) leadership • Q2 2025
+Ignacio Ulargui's questions to Banco Santander (SAN) leadership • Q2 2025

 Question

-Ignacio Ulargui inquired about the future trajectory of group-level costs following the 'One Transformation' initiative and asked about the potential for stronger capital generation and incremental shareholder distributions in H2 2025.
+Ignacio Ulargui inquired about the future direction of group-level costs under the 'One Transformation' initiative and whether declining costs could be sustained.
+He also asked about the potential for stronger capital generation and incremental shareholder distributions.

 Answer

-CEO Héctor Grisi Checa reiterated the guidance for lower absolute costs in 2025, explaining that current investments are transitional and greater efficiencies will be realized as legacy platforms are decommissioned.
-CFO José García Cantera noted that capital generation typically accelerates in the second half of the year due to asset rotation.
-He confirmed that excess capital above the 13% CET1 ratio would be considered for distribution via share buybacks, subject to regulatory approval.
+CEO Héctor Grisi Checa reiterated the guidance for lower absolute costs in 2025, noting that current investments are transitional and that the full benefits of platform consolidation are yet to be realized.
+CFO José García Cantera stated that capital generation typically accelerates in the second half of the year and that excess capital above the 13% CET1 target would be considered for share buybacks, subject to regulatory and board approval.

 Ask Fintool Equity Research AI

-Ignacio Ulargui's questions to Banco Santander SA (SAN) leadership • Q1 2025
+Ignacio Ulargui's questions to Banco Santander (SAN) leadership • Q1 2025

 Question